Anger Management Counselling & Therapy in Vancouver, and Online Across BC and Canada

 In the present, this experiential memory is unconsciously activated every time there are similar cues and features (i.e., reminders) in the present situation that trigger this emotion and can lead to behaviour such as aggression or maladaptive coping mechanisms.

-Anger management counselling at Wellspring involves a combination of EMDR Therapy, Emotion-Focused Therapy, and Cognitive-Behavioural Therapy to help understand, channel, and address the root cause of the disproportionate anger and form new ways of responding that is more constructive.
+Anger management counselling at Wellspring involves a combination of EMDR Therapy, Emotion-Focused Therapy, and Cognitive-Behavioral Therapy to help understand, channel, and address the root cause of the disproportionate anger and form new ways of responding that is more constructive.

 Relationship and communication skills are often a big part of counselling for anger management and therapy because anger can so often negatively impact a person’s relationships with loved ones and even at the workplace.
 The interpersonal skills that are taught and experientially practiced focus on fostering self-agency, emotional understanding and recognition in self and others, and on constructive action and connection.

 As with the process of most psychotherapy, self-esteem and individuation of self from the ‘internalized other’ will inevitably be part of therapy for maladaptive anger too.
 There are many common steps in psychotherapy that help with many different ‘presenting issues’ that can be tailored to a specific concern.
-For example, with dealing with the concern of maladaptive secondary emotions such as anger – this is not to say that anger in itself is maladaptive – that leads to unconstructive behaviours, the therapeutic management of anger may include experientially learning:
+For example, with dealing with the concern of maladaptive secondary emotions such as anger – this is not to say that anger in itself is maladaptive – that leads to unconstructive behaviors, the therapeutic management of anger may include experientially learning:

 The process of counselling and psychotherapy for anger management starts with better understanding the mind and brain as it relates to the powerful emotions and tendencies related to aggression.